-Our goal is to procure goods and services that meet the University’s needs, in a timely, efficient, and cost effective manner.
+Our goal in the Office of Procurement is to facilitate and coordinate the acquisition of goods and services that meet the University’s needs, in a timely, efficient, and cost effective manner.

-At Stevens, there are three ways to purchase goods and services in support of the mission of the Institute.
+At Stevens, there are three ways to purchase goods and services in support of the mission of the University.

 - Fill out an electronic requisition (REQS e-doc) through KFS.

 - Shop the online catalogs in Steven$mart, the e-procurement software for Stevens.

 - Use a Stevens issued PCard (Purchasing Card).

 Staff of the Office of Procurment is here to ensure the best method is used in each situation.
 This is accomplished by: